 - A specialized company in logistics, warehousing and distribution of pharmaceuticals, healthcare products, medical products and other products for the healthcare sector and laboratories in Iceland, with almost 60 years’ experience.

 - MEDOR is a leading medical device and laboratory products distributor in Iceland.

 Equal Pay PWC

-Artasan was voted as Model Firm in 2015 and 2018 in a yearly survey among employees, made by VR, the commercial and office workers‘ union.
+Artasan was voted one of 5 best companies to work for in Iceland in a yearly nation-wide employee survey managed by VR, the commercial and office workers ‘union.